 Last night was parenting misery at its finest.
 My husband was out of town; our part-time nanny and our back-up part-time nanny have both recently had changes in their schedules and are no longer available; my in-laws wouldn’t have been able to make it to our house in time; my close friend emergency contact was at an event and unavailable.

-So there I was: my village unavailable, three kids, hit with the worst migraine I can recall having in the last four years.
-The last time I had a migraine this awful, our previous full-time nanny had changed her dinner plans, come over for the last hour of the kids’ day, to just tuck them in because I was too debilitated to make it another hour.
-I awoke from that haze of a migraine to see the dishes in the sink washed, the house picked up, the kids in bed, and blissfully clean quietness.
+So there I was: my village unavailable, three kids, hit with the worst migraine attack I can recall having in the last four years.
+The last time I had one this awful, our previous full-time nanny had changed her dinner plans, come over for the last hour of the kids’ day, to just tuck them in because I was too debilitated to make it another hour.
+I awoke from that haze of migraine to see the dishes in the sink washed, the house picked up, the kids in bed, and blissfully clean quietness.
 If I wasn’t already in love with our nanny before, I certainly fell hard for her at that minute, right then and there.

 Well, now the love of my life has moved to North Dakota (my former nanny—not to be confused with my husband), and there I was—sharp, stabbing pain coursing through my left eye to the back of my neck, the nausea warning me as to what was to come, the dimmest light making me feel as if I was staring into the core of the freaking sun, barely able to keep my eyes open.
 I profusely thanked my type-A self for pre-prepping dinner for the kids.